bbauska/W3Cx-5of5/README.md

 the global object window.
 We rarely manipulate the window object directly as it is implicit: window.document is the same as document.</p>

-<p>So by using this object, we can access and manipulate our page from
+<p>By using this object, we can access and manipulate our page from
 JavaScript as a structured document.</p>

 <h4>Reminder from Module 1: HTML and the DOM</h4>